Here you’ll find out what bamboo needs so you can bamboo with confidence.

 Soil pH.
 Bamboo prefers around 6.5 pH.

-Please consider Mr Bamboo if you need bamboo maintenance work in Sydney.
+Please consider Mr Bamboo if you need your bamboo cared for in Sydney.
+We take it seriously.